clementboloch/OCR_P13/docs/project_deployment.rst

 - Linting and Unit Testing: Procedures for linting with `flake8` and running unit tests with `pytest` are documented, ensuring code quality and functionality before deployment.

 - Virtual Environment Setup: Detailed steps for setting up a Python virtual environment for local development are included in the `README.md`, ensuring a consistent development environment.

-This documentation provides a comprehensive overview of the deployment and management procedures for the project API, leveraging automation, containerization, and cloud deployment to streamline the process.